• Skip to primary navigation

 Jump to Recipe

-These Maple Donuts are soft, sweet and full of maple syrup.
-They have maple syrup in the batter itself and are coated in a dreamy maple glaze that hardens beautifully.
+These Maple Donuts are soft, sweet and full of rich maple syrup.
+They have Grade A maple syrup in the batter itself and are coated in a dreamy maple glaze.
 Best yet, these maple glazed donuts are gluten free, nut free eggless and easily can be vegan!

 A Maple Donut with a bite taken out.

-Not only are these Maple Donuts sweet and soft, but they're simple to make; no mixer required and are baked, not fried.
+Not only are these Maple Donuts sweet and soft, but they're simple to make!
+No mixer is required and the autumn donuts are baked, not fried!

-If you’re looking for more donut recipes, check out my Baked Apple Cider Donuts, Cinnamon Sugar Donuts, Cookies and Cream Donuts and Funfetti Donuts.
+For more donut recipes, check out my Chocolate Sugared Donuts, my Baked Apple Cider Donuts, Cinnamon Sugar Donuts, Cookies and Cream Donuts and Funfetti Donuts.

 Jump to: